tigsss/hello-world/README.md

 Project List:
 Word Counter: Counts number of words, sentences, distinct words, and can also output a list of the most commonly used words in a text file
+Maze: Randomly generates a maze and allows user to try and solve it